-• Conduct which makes the student's continued presence at school a potential danger to persons or property at the school or which disrupts the educational process.
-(Level 1-5 and contact Public Safety)
+• Makes the student's continued presence at school a potential danger to persons or property at the school or disrupts the educational process.
+(Level 1-5 and contact CCSDPD)

 O. Other Behaviors:

 No student shall participate in any activity that is subversive to good order and discipline of the school not specifically addressed in the other sections of this Code of Conduct (Possession or use of counterfeit money or forged official school forms is included in this category).